 The first step before entering any market is to choose a reliable payment service provider suitable for your business and the geography of its audience.
 And it’s important to understand that PSP fees are far from the first criterion for choosing.

-Step 1.
-Analyse the key indicators and plans of your company.
-Define which geographies you are about to expand to or enter.
+- Analyse your company's key indicators and plans.
+Define which geographies you are about to expand into or enter.